apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

       };

 In the next example, a `let` clause is used to bind a variable to all of a user's FacebookMessages.
-The query returns one record per user, with result records containing the user's name and the set of all messages by that user.
+The query returns one object per user, with result objects containing the user's name and the set of all messages by that user.

 ##### Example